-Gold was on a bullish trend from the middle of 2018, which picked up pace further in 2020, as a result of everything that happened during the year.
-The coronavirus breakout in the West sent gold surging higher, and this was followed by another surge in summer, as the USD kept declining.
+Gold was on a bullish trend from the middle of 2018, which picked up the pace further in 2020, as a result of everything that happened during the year.
+The coronavirus break out in the West sent gold surging higher, and this was followed by another surge in summer, as the USD kept declining.
 But, everything reversed in the second week of August, and gold has been trending down since then.

 The trend hasn’t been particularly strong, but that comes despite the fact that the USD has been extremely bearish this year.
-On top of that, the investor sentiment has remained negative, but safe haven commodities such as gold and silver have been declining.
-This suggests that they will decline faster if the global economy improves and the sentiment reverses, and when the USD turns bullish, which might come after the economic stimulus package is passed the US Senate.
+On top of that, the investor sentiment has remained negative, but safe-haven commodities such as gold and silver have been declining.
+This suggests that they will decline faster if the global economy improves and the sentiment reverses, and when the USD turns bullish, which might come after the economic stimulus package is passed by the US Senate.